gchure/phd/src/chapter_06/section_02_epAI.md

 In this section, we discuss how multiple sets of parameters may yield identical fold-change profiles.
-More precisely, we show that if we try to fit the data in to the fold-change and extract the three unknown parameters ($K_A$, $K_I$, and $\Delta\varepsilon_{AI}$), then multiple degenerate parameter sets would yield equally good fits.
+More precisely, we show that if we try to fit the data into the fold-change and extract the three unknown parameters ($K_A$, $K_I$, and $\Delta\varepsilon_{AI}$), then multiple degenerate parameter sets would yield equally good fits.
 In other words, this data set alone is insufficient to uniquely determine the actual physical parameter